Texas Tech University

 Personal.

-Personal data such as age, sex, weight, place of birth, and pictures were, at one time, a standard listing on the resume.
+Personal data such as age, sex, weight, place of birth, and pictures were once standard on a resume.
 Since the passing of equal employment legislation, this material is usually omitted.
 Unless you believe this is truly beneficial to the job you are seeking, this information is now considered to have little impact on hiring decisions and is generally omitted.
-Because relocation and willingness to travel are often a requirement for some career opportunities, the University Career Center suggests that phrases such as "willing to travel," "willing to relocate" or "seek position in Southwest or Texas" be placed near the top of your resume, either in the job objective or profile section or in your cover letter.
+Because relocation and willingness to travel are often a requirement for some career opportunities, the University Career Center suggests that phrases such as "willing to travel," "willing to relocate," or "seek position in Southwest or Texas" be placed near the top of your resume, either in the job objective or profile section, or in your cover letter.

 References.

-At some point during the hiring procedure you will be asked to furnish references.
+At some point during the hiring process, you will be asked to furnish references.
 With few exceptions, your references will be contacted regarding your employability.

-Though you may have written references in your application, we encourage you to list your references on a separate document.
+Although you may have included references in your application, we encourage you to list them in a separate document.
 Include each person's name, title, organization, phone number and e-mail address.
 Only list those persons who have given you permission to do so; then provide information to your references regarding the jobs you are applying to.

 Tailoring Your Resume